aws-samples/mlops-pipeline-prestodb/blog_post.md

         meets a specific accuracy condition:

     ``` python
-    # Create accuracy condition to ensure the model meets performance requirements.
-    # Models with a test accuracy lower than the condition will not be registered with the Model Registry.
-    cond_gte = ConditionGreaterThanOrEqualTo(
-        left=JsonGet(
-            step_name=step_evaluate_model.name,
-            property_file=evaluation_report,
-            json_path="binary_classification_metrics.accuracy.value",
-        ),
-        right=accuracy_condition_threshold,
-    )

     # Create a SageMaker Pipelines ConditionStep, using the condition above.
     # Enter the steps to perform if the condition returns True / False.
     step_cond = ConditionStep(